jhatz222/jhatz222.github.io/_pages/algorihms-data-structures.md

 ## Purpose of Notebook

-In Module One we built a simple Python notebook that uses PyMongo’s aggregation framework to answer questions like:
+I built a simple Python notebook that uses PyMongo’s aggregation framework to answer questions like:

 - “How many animals are in each state?”
 - “How many facilities were founded each year?”